FAQS ON AP's VOTE-COUNTING NETWORK

 Q: What is involved in AP's election coverage?

-Q: How will the votes be counted?
+Q: How are the votes counted?

 A total of 500 vote entry clerks will punch in the numbers on a computer screen and feed them onto the state and national election tables that AP's members will see in their newsrooms.